 How to Turn Your Next Trip Into a Self-Care Vacation

 Vacationing with a purpose — to celebrate running a half marathon or to recover from a breakup — will energize and inspire you.

-Known as intentional travel, these are the getaways that help you heal from something sad — a job loss, a relationship ending — or celebrate an accomplishment like a promotion or a milestone birthday.
-"Think of them as self-care vacations: They offer the opportunity to nurture you," says Jaime Kurtz, Ph.D., and associate professor of psychology at James Madison University and the author of The Happy Traveler: Unpacking the Secrets of Better Vacations.
+Known as intentional travel, these are the getaways that help you heal from something sad — a job loss, a relationship ending — or celebrate an accomplishment, such as a promotion, a milestone birthday, or the end of the COVID-19 pandemic.
+"Think of them as self-care vacations: They offer the opportunity to nurture you," says Jaime Kurtz, Ph.D., and associate professor of psychology at James Madison University and the author of The Happy Traveler: Unpacking the Secrets of Better Vacations (Buy It, $21, amazon.com).
 "They let you stop, catch your breath, relax, and really look inward."
 (Here's how to make time for self-care IRL too.)

 Ready for a little enlightened travel of your own?
-These three guidelines will help you pick the best mind-boosting getaway.
+These guidelines will help you pick the best mind-boosting getaway.

-1. Know what your endgame is.
+1. Know your endgame.

 First and foremost, figure out what you want to get out of your trip.
 For instance, if you're between jobs, are you looking for a way to boost your spirits and self-esteem?
 Or are you hoping to brainstorm new opportunities?
 Celebrating a big birthday may be a moment to commemorate and reflect.
-Don't be afraid to aim high with your goals: "Travel makes the mind more expansive, research shows, so that you can think about your situation in new ways, rather than being caught in the same mental loop that you find yourself in at home," Dr. Fisher says.
+Don't be afraid to aim high with your goals: "Travel makes the mind more expansive, research shows, so that you can think about your situation in new ways, rather than being caught in the same mental loop that you find yourself in at home," says Dr. Fisher.

-Once you've settled on your objectives, you can start considering destinations, Kurtz says.
+Once you've settled on your objectives, you can start considering destinations, says Kurtz.
 Being specific about what you want to achieve is instrumental to making the right choice: A spa or a retreat where you can take classes, be pampered, and do meditation might be the best fit if you're after self-reflection, while an adventurous rock climbing or mountain biking trip that gets your adrenaline going could release a flood of creative ideas.

 2. Embrace the unknown.